- GDP (PPP):

 The scene of some of World War II’s bitterest fighting, the South Pacific archipelago of the Solomon Islands gained independence from the United Kingdom in 1976 and became a parliamentary democracy.
 In 2003, after years of ongoing and economically destructive ethnic violence, an Australian-led multinational force disarmed ethnic militias, restored law and order, and rebuilt government institutions.
 Manasseh Sogavare was reelected prime minister in 2019, having previously served as prime minister from 2014 to 2017.
 Although the islands are rich in timber and such undeveloped mineral resources as lead, zinc, nickel, and gold, much of the population continues to work in subsistence farming, fishing, and artisanal forestry.
 The Solomon Islands remains one of Asia’s poorest nations.

 Property rights are uncertain.
 Conflicts over land tenure have been a major source of civil unrest.
 The judiciary is independent, but a lack of resources hinders the conduct of timely trials and leads to weak enforcement of contracts and a large case backlog.
 Residents of rural areas have limited access to the formal justice system.
 Corruption is a serious problem in the judicial, mining, and fishing sectors.

-The top personal income tax rate is 40 percent, and the top corporate tax rate is 30 percent.
+The top individual income tax rate is 40 percent, and the top corporate tax rate is 30 percent.
 Other taxes include property and sales taxes.
-The overall tax burden equals 30.8 percent of total domestic income.
-Over the past three years, government spending has amounted to 46.0 percent of the country’s output (GDP), and budget deficits have averaged 2.5 percent of GDP.
-Public debt is equivalent to 10.0 percent of GDP.
+The overall tax burden equals 29.5 percent of total domestic income.
+Government spending has amounted to 38.6 percent of total output (GDP) over the past three years, and budget deficits have averaged 2.2 percent of GDP.
+Public debt is equivalent to 12.2 percent of GDP.